-I like to watch the “Ask a Spaceman!” videos produced by Dr. Paul Sutter on his YouTube channel.
+I like to watch the “Ask a Spaceman!” videos produced by Dr. Paul Sutter.
 Paul has a gift for explaining complex information in an understandable and often humorous way.
-Paul also writes outreach articles.
 In this post I’ll comment on a transcript (fair use) from his video “The Mystery Of The Missing Matter In The Universe” and show how NPQG teaches these subjects differently from GR-QM era physics.

 In quote blocks below is the transcript edited for brevity.
 The bold text is where the GR-QM-ΛCDM narrative is incorrect.
 I will interleave my commentary between the quotes.

 “Today I’m talking about the missing baryon problem.
 Baryon is a particle physics word that means heavy.
 Heaviness really has nothing to do with it when it comes to astronomy, cosmology, and astrophysics.
 Baryons are protons, neutrons, hydrogen and helium and all normal matter, the matter that lights up as stars, galaxies, clouds of gas, and dust.The Mystery Of The Missing Matter In The Universe (all quotes abbreviated and edited)